nada912/Tracks-Record/README.md

 	Artist Dimension: A table that contains information about the artists.

 ### The requested KPIs
+Here’s the list of the requested KPIs for this project to which we added two others:

 	Most listened track of all time
 	Most listened track for each week
 	Most listened album of all time
 	Most listened album for each week
 	Cross tabulation of the number of listened tracks by listener and by artist Ranking the 10 biggest listeners of all time
 	Ranking the 10 biggest listeners for each week

 ### Additional KPIs
+For additional KPIs, we decided on top artist and top artist per week